Mars Attacks! could have been awful but settles for mediocre.

 The film jumps between several storylines as aliens from Mars attack Earth.
 We follow the President and his staff, a pair of television personalities, a family in rural Kansas, a sleazy Las Vegas developer, and a washed up heavyweight boxer.
 Jack Nicholson leads an all-star cast as both the President and the Vegas developer.

 The studio advertised the film as spoofing 1950s science-fiction pictures, but it doesn’t play that way.
-Among the cast, it's telling that amateur actor and former NFL fullback Jim Brown seems the most comfortable.
+Among the cast, it’s telling that former NFL fullback Jim Brown seems the most comfortable.
 He plays the boxer reduced to dressing as a pharaoh for an Egyptian-themed casino.
 When the Martians attack, Brown heads out to reunite with his ex-wife (Pam Grier) and kids.
 He gets some help from Tom Jones, who plays himself.
 There’s a wonderful scene where Brown asks Jones, “Do you know how to fly a plane?” to which Jones replies, “Of course!
 You got one?”

 This sort of goofball casting matches the goofy sci-fi premise.
 Brown and Jones both seem aware of their shortcomings as actors, and their stiff performances are genuine and entertaining.